Supercolony-net/Open-Grants-Program/applications/openbrush.md

 ## Additional Information :heavy_plus_sign:
 So far we have taken it upon ourselves to fund this project.
-We knew about Web3 Grants program, firstly we decided to start it by ourselves and only after success steps we decided to fill in the grants form and spread the world about Openbrush.

-In roadmap you can see what we have done, currently we're on the 3-rd milestone.
+In the roadmap you can see what was already done, currently we're on the 3-rd milestone.

-We didn't applied to any of grant programs.
+We haven’t applied for any other grant programs.

 **How did you hear about the Grants Program?** Web3 Foundation Website / Medium / Twitter / Element / Announcement by another team / personal recommendation / etc.

-Here you can also add any additional information that you think is relevant to this application but isn't part of it already, such as:

-* Work you have already done.
-* Whether there are any other teams who have already contributed (financially) to the project.
-* Previous grants you may have applied for.
+personal recommendation